-Decentralized video infrastructure platform Livepeer raises $8m series A – TechCrunch
+Decentralized video infrastructure platform Livepeer raises $8M Series A – TechCrunch

 In addition to the absolutely stupendous increase in video streaming across the web, there is a unique compute market for encoding: the millions of GPUs bought by crypto miners over the past few years.
 Those GPUs calculate the hashes required to make money in crypto, but in many cases according to Petkanics, leave idle the other processing units on those chips that actually handle video encoding.
 Livepeer sees an opportunity — at least early in the company’s growth cycle — to essentially bootstrap on top of that excess capacity for processing power.

-Right now, Petkanics told me that the company has more than 30 providers of compute power on the platform, and that the “supply side of the network is running, and it is the last thing that keeps me up at night.”
+Right now, Petkanics told me the company has more than 30 providers of compute power on the platform, and that the “supply side of the network is running, and it is the last thing that keeps me up at night.”

 That excess compute power is driving significantly lower prices for encoding.
-Petkanics said that Livepeer is ten times cheaper than incumbent streaming providers, and with additional development work in the coming years, he believes he can further improve that cost advantage.
+Petkanics said that Livepeer is 10 times cheaper than incumbent streaming providers, and with additional development work in the coming years, he believes he can further improve that cost advantage.
 Today, he said that the platform can handle two streams for roughly 70 cents per day, compared to $3 per stream per hour of incumbents (a number that surely varies across companies with different levels of negotiation leverage).

 Having compute power is one thing — getting customers to use it is another.
 The goal of the Series A funding, along with the company’s new Pilot Partner Program, is to begin implementing applications outside of the crypto-fans and enter the enterprise.
 The company is offering six months free for new participants as an inducement to try the platform.

 Ultimately, Petkanics sees Livepeer creating a “token coordinating network” that incentivizes more compute power to join and match the needs of customers.
-Even more interestingly, the increasing need of particular video encoding algorithms means that there is an incentive for developers to add new functionality to the company’s open-source media server, creating a novel way to improve open source sustainability.
+Even more interestingly, the increasing need of particular video-encoding algorithms means there is an incentive for developers to add new functionality to the company’s open-source media server, creating a novel way to improve open-source sustainability.

-Petkanics and Tang have previously worked together with Jordan Cooper on Wildcard, a redesign of the mobile browser that had previously raised $10 million led by General Catalyst.
+Petkanics and Tang have previously worked together with Jordan Cooper on Wildcard, a redesign of the mobile browser that had previously raised $10 million, led by General Catalyst.
 Before that, they worked together at Hyperpublic, which developed databases of local information with an API for developers that sold to Groupon in 2012.
 Livepeer has 12 employees, with half based in New York City, and half distributed.

-In addition to Northzone, Digital Currency Group, Libertus, Collaborative Fund, Notation Capital, Compound, North Island, and StakeZero joined the round.
+In addition to Northzone, Digital Currency Group, Libertus, Collaborative Fund, Notation Capital, Compound, North Island and StakeZero joined the round.